ntwrkguru/junos-automation-vm/README.md

 # Getting Started
 ## Download
-The VM is hosted on Google Drive to take advantage of Google's global CDN for faster downloads.
+The VM is hosted on Google Drive as it exceeds the filesize limits of Github.
 Download it [here](http://goo.gl/hDcHLB).

 ## Installation
 View the [wiki](https://github.com/ntwrkguru/junos-automation-vm/wiki)